 Luigi Mangione returns to court in NYC for pretrial hearings on evidence in UnitedHealthcare CEO's killing

-Luigi Mangione, the man charged with murdering UnitedHealthcare CEO Brian Thompson, is in court Monday for pretrial hearings about which evidence will be allowed in his upcoming trial in New York City.
+Luigi Mangione, the man charged with murdering UnitedHealthcare CEO Brian Thompson, was in court Monday for pretrial hearings about which evidence will be allowed in his upcoming trial in New York City.

 Mangione has pleaded not guilty to nine state charges, including murder, as well as other federal charges that carry the possibility of the death penalty.
 Back in September, a judge dropped two other state terrorism charges against him.